pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 Performance was honestly super impressive compared to Flutter.
 Where Flutter compiled as a native Linux app struggled to pan and zoom 100 mosfets, Firefox just kept going with 5k of them.
 I wasn't able to compare plotting performance because Flutter just doesn't seem to have a suitable plotting library, but the results with Plotly were quite impressive.
-Granted, I had to switch to a canvast backend and disable hover behaviour, but 10M points is no joke.
+Granted, I had to switch to a canvas backend and disable hover behavior, but 10M points is no joke.

 HTML allows you to select text!
 Amazing, I know, right?
 React wins the doesn't-break-basic-shit badge.
 Of course, unless you as the author break basic shit.
 Don't do that.